Fasting and Meditation: Everything You Need to Know

 How can you incorporate fasting and meditation together?

 There is never a “one size fits all” way to go about meditation or fasting.
 Your own approach to spirituality and your mind and body is very personal.
-If you’re just exploring these two traditions, you could begin by fasting just for one day a month, abstain from breakfast, lunch or snacks and have a light, small meal in the evening like soup or similar.
+If you’re just exploring these two traditions, you could begin by fasting just for one day a month, abstain from breakfast, lunch or snacks, just do a water fast and have a small, light meal in the evening like soup or similar.
 This is the easiest way to start incorporating a regular fast into your life.

-If you have an established meditation practice you might consider lengthening your meditation time and observing the effects fasting has on your ability to get into that quiet state of mind.
+If you have an established meditation practice that you do every day, you might consider lengthening your meditation time and observing the effects fasting has on your ability to get into that quiet state of mind.
 The best way to reap the benefits of both practices is to keep at them; these processes have long-term results and ideally should be adopted as a natural part of your life.